basarat/demo-jest/script.md

 # Serialize objects to JSON
 > JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 Doing JSON serialization and deserialization in JavaScript and TypeScript is super easy as it is a format essentially designed for this language.
 This lesson covers the JSON primitive provided by JavaScript runtimes

-JavaScript provides a native object called JSON that provides methods for parsing aka converting JSON strings to JavaScript objects.
+JavaScript provides a native object called JSON that provides methods for
+* parsing i.e the process of converting JSON strings to JavaScript objects.
-And stringifying aka converting JavaScript objects to JSON strings.
+* And stringifying i.e. the process of converting JavaScript objects to JSON strings.

 ```js
 JSON
 ```

-Beyond these two methods, the JSON object has no functionality of its own.
+Beyond these two methods, the JSON object has no additional functionality.
+For serialization to JSON strings we use JSON.stringify.

-Let’s create an object that we want to serialize:
+To demonstrate JSON stringify, let create an example object foo with a property bar set to the number 123,

 ```js
 const foo = {
   bar: 123
 };
 ```
-The JSON representation of this object would be a string where each identifier is wrapped in double quotes
+The JSON representation of this object would be a string where each key is wrapped in double quotes
 ```js
 `{“bar”: 123}`
 ```
-And indeed that is what `JSON.stringify(foo)` gives us
+And indeed that is exactly the string returned by calling `JSON.stringify(foo)` on this object.
 ```js
 console.log(`{“bar”: 123}` === JSON.stringify(foo));
 ```
 I'll just log out the string from now on.

-JSON stringify, will escape any quotes in objects keys as needed.
+JSON stringify, will escape any characters that need escaping  e.g. double quotes in objects keys.
 ```js
 const foo = {[‘a”b’]: 123};
 console.log(JSON.stringify(foo));
 ```
-It will also escape quotes in any string values as needed.
+Similarly it will also escape characters in string values if needed.

 ```js
 const foo = {[‘a”b’]:’It”s okay’};
 console.log(JSON.stringify(foo));
 ```

-JSON is aware of the core native types and will pass them through as needed.
+JSON stringify is aware of the following core native types `str`, `num`, objects which in term contain other serializable values, arrays which contain other serializable values, booleans and null.

 ```js
 const foo = {